TIPUzee/TIPUzee/README.md

 - Python Tkinter projects

 ### CyberCilo Internship
-I completed a 3-month internship at CyberCilo, a cyber security solution software house founded by my university professor.
+I completed a 3-month internship at CyberCilo, a cybersecurity product development company.
 As a Python backend developer, I worked on a project named "Web Defacement."
 This web-based project monitors websites, scrapes their complete data using Selenium WebDriver in Python, and raises alerts for unwanted or unethical changes.
 During this internship, I gained significant experience working with Ubuntu.

 ### [SkillsSeekho](https://www.skillsseekho.com) Developer
 I worked as a web frontend and backend developer at SkillsSeekho, a skills learning platform, via work from home.
 I handled all project complexities and served as the main guide and consultant for clients related to technical issues.
 My responsibilities included: